 Elderly people in Vietnam have a high rate of tooth loss, mainly due to untreated periodontitis.
 The disease can be completely controlled, so when there are signs, one should see a dentist early.

-2) The 10 most common oral diseases – Gingivitis
+2) The 10 most common oral diseases in Vietnam – Gingivitis

-3) The 10 most common oral diseases – Tooth decay
+3) The 10 most common oral diseases in Vietnam – Tooth decay

 It is a damage caused by the loss of the tooth’s hard structure, when food particles adhere and bacteria proliferate, leading to tooth decay.
 Both baby teeth and permanent teeth can develop cavities if not properly cleaned.
 Tooth decay can be identified by color changes and cavities on the tooth.